pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 785 Java | REST

+I learned that I have important gaps to fill, and I need to improve my English, so I started reading a book about API design to create a project with Spring this time following good REST practices.

 #### Day 784 Java | Spring

 Today I had some problems with the mapstruct library,  I can to understand how mapstruct works with Spring and Hibernate, it's an amazing library very helpful, I am comfortable developing APIs with Spring, I Ready to develop a big API.